HIVDiversity/docker-ogv-timing/README.md

 2. Clone this repo to somewhere known on your machine `git clone https://github.com/HIVDiversity/docker-ogv-timing`

-3. Navigate to where you cloned this repo, and build the docker image by running:
+3. Navigate to where you cloned this repo.
+Once you have navigated, build the docker image by running:
-`docker build -t ogvDating .`
+`docker build -t ogv-dating .`

 4. Launch a docker container from the image you just built, and mount the ogv-timing repo you cloned into it:
-`docker run --rm -it -v /path/to/your/ogv-dating:/root/ogvDating`
+`docker run --rm -it -v /path/to/your/ogv-dating:/root/ogvDating ogv-dating`

 5. Inside the image, nagivate to `/root/ogvDating` and run `snakemake`:
 `cd /root/ogvDating && snakemake`